b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 On the right I use the familiar `for` loop syntax, i.e. `for sth in collection`.
 On the left I place a function (named or anonymous) that I want to use and pass consecutive elements (`sth`) to that function.
 The expression is surrounded with square brackets so that Julia makes a new vector out of it (the old vector is not changed).

+In general comprehensions are pretty useful, chances are that I'm going to use them a lot in this book.

 ### Map and Foreach {#sec:julia_language_map_foreach}